win-laeyee/credit_card_default/README.md

 ## Model Evaluation

 Model performance is evaluated using the F1-score, a metric that balances precision and recall.
 The F1-score provides a comprehensive view of model effectiveness in predicting credit card defaults.
+Random Forest gives the highest F-1 score of 0.7871.